Annual Ferry Pass Policies

 (See #15-16 below for explanation of occasional and regular contractors.)

-- Rates for individual and for property annual passes are based on historical usage data from the prior fiscal year.
+- Rates for individual and for property annual passes are set prior to October 1 and are based on historical usage data from the prior complete fiscal year.

 - If individual passes are purchased, all other visitors to that property will be charged the standard fee ($8/ride)